syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Localization.md

 7.On successful execution, an assembly file named **Syncfusion.PivotAnalysis.Windows.resources.dll** is generated in the same location.

 8.Finally, mark this satellite assembly for verification skipping (since it is not signed with the same strong-name as the product assembly).
-To do this, enter the following code in the visual studio command prompt
+To do this, enter the following code in the Visual Studio command prompt

 {% highlight text %}